Earthchem

 Submission Guidelines

-The EarthChem Library conducts a review for quality of sample and analytical metadata, not a review of geochemical data.
-The author of the dataset is responsible for ensuring geochemical data submitted to PetDB is quality data.
+The ECL Curation Team conducts a review for quality of sample and analytical metadata, not a review of the submitted data itself.
+The contributor of the dataset is responsible for ensuring quality of the submission.

 Data can be submitted for long-term archiving with DOIs in the EarthChem Library (ECL) Repository.
 Please review the ECL General Guidelines and Policies before submitting a dataset.